Nestor-Ch/utilityR/README.md

 This section is the most hands-on part of this script.
 It is also the most complex one, so please take your time running it and be vary of any bugs, errors and warning that you may get.
 Please go into the scripts themselves when running them instead of just sourcing them.

 `section_4_create_other_requests_files.R` is the bit of the script that gathers all of the `text` columns from your kobo questionnaire and translates them.
 It creates two files each having a different procedure applied to it.
 One file is dedicated to the `_other` requests the other one works with the open-ended questions.

+**NOTE**
+Each of the abovementioned files is generated by their respective functions in the `get` family - `get.other.db` and `get.trans.db`.
+If one of the functions didn't find the respective entries (meaning that you didn't follow the bese practices when designing the Kobo tool).
+You can run `get.text.db` function that will get you all of the text questions in tour kobo form.
+From that point you can transfer the ommited columns to either `other.db` or `trans.db` objects prior to running `find.responses` functions that follow them.

 #### The other entry workflow.
 The first type of a file that this script produces are the `other_requests_final` file.
 To produce the list of `text` questions that have `_other` response options the script uses the `get.other.db` function.
 This functions relies on the fact that in our data these questions have the `_other` suffix and have only one relevancy - their `ref.name` column in the following form - `selected(${ref.name}, 'other')`.